davidkytang/ExcelComplementaryToolbox/README.md

 ## Requirements
-This python tool is designed to run with minimal dependencies, however, it still requires pre-installation of a few standard libraries.
+This python tool is designed to run with minimal dependencies.
+Neverthelsess, the pre-installation of a few standard libraries is required.
-1. Python 3.8
+1. Python version 3.8
 2. Pandas library
 3. NumPy library